-All You Need to Know About the Most Valuable and Collectable U.S Quarter
+All You Need to Know About Valuable Quarters, rare quarters and the Most Valuable and Collectable U.S Quarter

 What Make Quarters Worth Money?

 The value attached to Quarters is dependent on several factors.
-Before the 1980s, sellers and buyers of coins had difficulty agreeing on the value of a coin because they would often disagree on the condition or grade of the coin.
+Before the 1980s, coin collectors had difficulty agreeing on the value of a coin because they would often disagree on the condition or grade of the coin.

 However, with the emergence of various coin certification services, such as; the American Numismatic Association Certification Service or ANACS, the Independent Coin Graders (ICG), the Numismatic Guaranty Corporation (NGC) and the Professional Coin Grading service (PCGS), coins can now be authenticated, graded, and encapsulated (placed in transparent plastic coin holders) for a tiered fee.

 Typically, coin certification services like PCGS, NGC and ICG grade coins based on five determining factors and these are;

 - the strike,

 While the grading of coins by experts helps to improve their market value, there are other factors that can either increase or diminish the value of a coin and these include;

 - the rarity of the coin or the year it was minted, and